testjiho/innovative-fraud-detection/Whiteboard design session/WDS trainer guide - Cosmos DB Real Time Advanced Analytics.md

         - Similar to Event Hubs, feed item ordering is guaranteed per logical partition key.
 There is no guaranteed order across the partition key values.
 Also similar to Event Hubs, changes are available in parallel across all logical partition keys of a container, allowing for parallel processing by multiple consumers.
 As discussed in the previous section (globally distributed data), choosing an appropriate partition key for Cosmos DB is a critical step for ensuring balanced reads and writes, scaling, and, in this case, in-order change feed processing per partition.
 While there are no limits, per se, on the number of logical partitions, a single logical partition is allowed an upper limit of 10 GB of storage.
 Logical partitions cannot be split across physical partitions.
 For the same reason, if the partition key chosen is of bad cardinality, we could potentially have skewed storage distribution.
 For instance, if one logical partition becomes fatter faster than the others and hits the maximum limit of 10 GB, while the others are nearly empty, the physical partition housing the maxed out logical partition cannot split and could cause an application downtime.

-2. Given the technical and business requirements at hand, is it best to narrow your options to one platform, or would you combine services for ingesting this data?
+2. Of the ingest options you identified previously, which would you recommend for the scenario?

     While it is certainly possible to combine Azure Cosmos DB and Event Hubs for data ingest, this may result in unnecessary complexity, especially considering how closely their features (and challenges) align.
-For instance, it is possible to ingest all data into Cosmos DB and send events to Event Hubs through an intermediary event processor, such as Azure functions, in order to further process the event hub data downstream by consumers that have no way to use Cosmos DB's change feed.
+For instance, it is possible to ingest all data into Cosmos DB and send events to Event Hubs through an intermediary event processor, such as Azure functions, in order to further process the event hub data downstream by consumers that can integrate with Event Hubs, but have no way to use Cosmos DB's change feed.
 However, this additional layer of abstraction is not necessary for Woodgrove Bank's scenario.
 All things considered, the best approach is to select one after weighing the pros and cons of each.
-Remember, you decision should be based on the following factors: the rate of flow (how many transactions/second), data source and compatibility, and long-term storage needs.
-If the payment processors sending the transaction data can be more easily adapted to send to one service over the other, then the more compatible service may garner higher preference.
+Remember, your decision should be based on the following factors: the rate of flow (how many transactions/second), data source and compatibility, level of effort to implement, and long-term storage needs.

     Both services are certainly capable of acting as the ingestion service.
-Since ordering of transactions is of such high importance, the restrictions on the number of partitions Event Hubs can have tilts the scale toward Cosmos DB change feed.
+They both support a high rate of flow, and both have options for long-term storage needs.
+However, Event Hubs requires an extra step for long-term storage, which is handled through Event Hubs Capture, whereas Cosmos DB already acts as this storage for raw data.
+Level of effort to implement tilts the scale toward Cosmos DB since transactional data is already being written to a database, those payment processors can be updated to also write to Cosmos DB, or switch over to Cosmos entirely if it makes sense.
+Event Hubs requires adding an event service to their architecture and learning how to use it from their current systems.

+    Apart from addressing the primary decision factors above, another strong consideration for choosing Cosmos DB is the issue of data sovereignty.
+Since Woodgrove Bank has customers around the world, some countries in which they operate may not allow data to be written and stored in a different country.
+Since Cosmos DB makes it easy to distribute data on a global scale, it may be required to have separate collections per region to meet regulatory requirements.
 This limitation can be worked around with Event Hubs, but the level of effort to do so may not be worth it in the long run.
 In this case, we will recommend Azure Cosmos DB for ingest.

 _Data pipeline processing_

 1. Woodgrove Bank indicated that they would like a unified way to process both streaming data and batch data on a platform that can also support their data science, data engineering, and development needs.
 Which platform would you recommend, and why?

     The recommended platform that meets these needs for this solution is Azure Databricks.
-When it comes to working with big data in a unified way, whether you process it real-time as it arrives or in batches, Apache Spark provides an incredibly fast and capable engine that also supports data science processes, like machine learning and advanced analytics.
+When it comes to working with big data in a unified way, whether you process it real-time as it arrives or in batches, Apache Spark provides a fast and capable engine that also supports data science processes, like machine learning and advanced analytics.
 Built as a joint effort by the team that started Apache Spark and Microsoft, Azure Databricks provides data science and engineering teams with a single platform for Big Data processing and Machine Learning.

     There are a lot of features Azure Databricks offers over top of standard Spark installations.
 The key features that make this a good choice for Woodgrove Bank are:

     - Integrates with Azure Active Directory for single sign-on and RBAC in certain scenarios.
     - Contains collaborative features such as the workspace that contains both private and shared folders, integrated change tracking of notebooks and integration with git source control systems like GitHub, and granular user and role-based permissions.
-    - It is possible to start and stop containers either manually or automatically, based on usage.
+    - It is possible to start and stop clusters either manually or automatically, based on usage.
     - Supports running scheduled jobs for executing notebooks and libraries on a schedule.
     - Integrates with Azure Key Vault, which serves as a backing store for secrets within Azure Databricks, including automatic redaction of those secrets when users attempt to output them in a notebook.
     - Includes Databricks Delta, which supports features Woodgrove Bank is looking for, such as the ability to upsert data into tables, optimize data storage, and simultaneously read data from tables which are being written to by streaming and batch processes.
     - Join disparate data sets found in data lakes.
-    - Train and evaluate machine learning models.
+    - Train and evaluate machine learning models at scale.

-2. They are also concerned about difficulties they have had in the past with performing both inserts and updates to long-term storage while processing streaming and batch data.
-How will your chosen platform cope with this challenge while optimizing file storage, avoiding the degradation in query performance due to many small files?
+2. The big data systems Woodgrove Bank used in the past were only able to append new data to the end of existing data sets.
+This meant each time they had update, they would actually create a duplicate row containing the changed data and then have to author queries to merge those rows so that they had a clean view of the current state of the data.
+How will your chosen platform cope with this challenge?

     Use Databricks Delta.
 Databricks Delta is a Spark table with built-in reliability and performance optimizations.